-This page has everything that you need to know regarding the 2020 Statewide General Election.
+This page has everything that you need to know regarding the 2022 Statewide General Election in New Hanover County.
 Please review each tab to ensure that you understand your options and are prepared for voting during the 2022 Statewide General Election.
 Once the elections notice has been published it will be available for review here.

 Prior to voting in any election it is important to confirm that you are a registered voter and that your voter registration contains all of your most recent information.
 Your voter registration record should accurately reflect full name, address and party affiliation in order to ensure a quick and efficient Election Day experience.
 You may check the status of your voter registration by clicking here.